How do you get a HVAC Certification?

 Attending a HVACR Certification Program

 MIAT College of Technology’s HVACR certificate program lasts 9 months for full-time students, provided there are no interruptions.
-HVACR students can quickly become certified and learn the science of heating and air conditioning, safety procedures, the tools and techniques needed to install and maintain systems, and the fundamentals of customer service.
+HVACR students can become certified and learn the science of heating and air conditioning, safety procedures, the tools and techniques needed to install and maintain systems, and the fundamentals of customer service.

 If you are interested in becoming a certified HVAC technician, contact MIAT College of Technology for a campus tour.